SEND Policy 2024.docx

 Statement of Intent

-Roselyn House School and The RHISE Service values the abilities and achievements of all its students, and is committed to providing for each student, irrespective of ability, gender identity, race and sexual orientation; a happy and caring environment in which they can develop their full potential We feel that we provide a nurturing environment for young people in which to recognise their individual needs and grow.
+Roselyn House School values the abilities and achievements of all its students, and is committed to providing for each student, irrespective of ability, gender identity, race and sexual orientation; a happy and caring environment in which they can develop their full potential.
+We feel that we provide a nurturing environment for young people in which to recognise their individual needs and grow.
 We challenge discrimination across all protected characteristics and aim to provide positive information about different groups of people, that is non- stereotyping.

 These aims can be achieved by being attachment aware in the following ways: